by John Fogg

 "Don't die!" comes the reply.

-This arouses the tandem students from their slumber in time to see the green light come on and the Novice CReW camp exit in their assigned groups.
+the green light come on and the Novice CReW camp exit in their assigned groups.

 "WILL YOU LET GO OF THE F*CKING TOGGLES!!"